EESSI/docs/docs/site_build/site_cvmfs.md

 POST http://127.0.0.1:3000/ - 200
 ```

-when the client succesfully received events (and relays them to the `event_handler`).
+when the client successfully received events (and relays them to the `event_handler`).
 If you do not see these, check that you've used the correct channel ID when you started the client, and that nothing is blocking the traffic.

 **Is the event handler receiving events - and how does it act on them?**